28 Mar Drummer Joe Nicklin Interview: From Glasgow to Glastonbury

-Throughout my own learning process I really appreciated being given the chance to decide what I wanted to work on both stylistically and technically instead of just being lead down a generic path.
-It’s important to make the student feel they have a say in their musical journey and to know they are being treated as an individual.
+Throughout my learning I appreciated being given the chance to decide what I wanted to do, both stylistically and technically.
+I didn’t want to be led down a generic path.
+It’s important to make the student feel they have a say in their musical journey.
+They need to know they are being treated as an individual.

 There’s a lot of hard work initially and patience is required.
 But if you’re willing to go through that in the early stages the rewards later on are huge.
 Not only in a musical sense but mentally, socially and physically too.

 That’s also good guidance for anyone currently learning.
 Is there any other advice you can give to anyone already playing?

 See your drum teacher as a guide and source of information.
 See where that advice and guidance can take you in your own time.
 Also, create a realistic and regular practice routine.
 The more time spent at the kit working on things inspired from your drum lessons the more progress you’ll make.

 We get so many enquiries from people who believe it’s too late to learn.
 Maybe they have children who have left home or they’ve been dreaming of trying it for decades.
 It’s never too late to learn, is it?

 I touched on this a bit before.
 As there are so many benefits to playing drums the range of people playing should reflect this.
 Taking up the drums can relieve stress, increase fitness and is a great way to meet new people.
 These things are surely beneficial to anyone, regardless of age!